 I do have the traditional rasam recipe on the blog and you can read all about it here.
 I always had a mental block when it came to making rasam as I felt mine never tasted like my mom's.
 Over time, this feeling has reduced and I do enjoy making it every now and then without being too harsh or judgmental on myself.
 As a family, we have many rasam recipes that we make in rotation.
 Apart from the regular rasam that's made with tomatoes, there is Cumin and Pepper Rasam which is made when someone is sick in the house.
 Lemon rasam and Mysore Rasam are two other variations that are very popular.
 Some other varieties are Rose Rasam, Pineapple and Apple Rasam are some unusual rasam vareties which even I am yet to taste.
 Today I made one called Paruppu Rasam.
 It is my mom's sister's recipe which she learnt from her MIL.
 The process is slightly different from the ones I have made before.

 Hence I decided to share this recipe with you.
 This rasam is little different because it does not require you to boil the lentils prior.
 Instead you need to soak it and then grind it.
+This paruppu rasam is thicker than the other ones.
 It is prepared in a tamarind broth like other rasam recipes.
 There are certain tips to make rasam perfect every time.
 The whole thing about making rasam right is in the timing.
 You need to know when to turn off the gas.
 Over cooking the rasam takes away the taste.
 So you need to be alert and careful.
 When you see the froth on top after the first boil, that is your cue to take it off the gas.
 Also using a good quality rasam powder which is a spice mix made with different roasted lentils and red chillies is crucial to the recipe.
 We only make it at home and I will share that recipe soon.
 It is popularly served with steamed rice and some curry on the side.
 However, it is enjoyed as a soup as well.
 Since it is tangy, spicy and flavorful, everyone loves rasam!

 Let's make Paruppu Rasam!
 Soak chana dal and tur dal (together) for about 40 minutes.
 Drain the water.
 Grind the lentils along with red chillies, ginger, tomatoes, cilantro, curry leaves and salt, coarsely.
 Dilute this paste with 1 cup water, mix it to ensure there are no lumps.
 Soak the tamarind ball in hot water for 15 minutes.
 Press the tamarind to remove its juice and throw away the pulp.
 Pour this tamarind juice into a pan.
 Add 1 cup of water, rasam powder, turmeric powder, coriander cumin powder, asafoetida and salt.
 Cook it on medium flame.
 Bring this to a boil.
 Add the diluted lentil paste.
 Mix well.
 Cook it on medium.
 Take the pan off the flame as soon as you start to see froth on top.
 Garnish with some chopped cilantro.
 Give a tempering or tadka of dried red chillies, mustard seeds and cumin seeds in ghee.
 Pour this over the rasam.
 Mix it well.
 Serve this hot with rice or just drink it as a soup.
 If you love rasam, you must try making this Beetroot Rasam Rice in the Instant Pot.